olavea/gatsby-theme-childrens-picture-book/theme/README.md

 1.  **Almost There...**
 `.

-    Create a new folder "book" at the root of your source code.
+- Create a new folder "book" at the root of your source code.
-    Create a new folder "images" inside your new folder "book".
+- Create a new folder "images" inside your new folder "book".
-    Add two images to the "images" folder.
+- Add two images to the "images" folder.
-    Rename your two images to "00" and "01"
+- Rename your two images to "00" and "01"
-    Delete the folder "pages" at the root of your source code.
+- Delete the folder "pages" at the root of your source code.
-    Also delete the file "index.js" inside the folder "pages".
+- Also delete the file "index.js" inside the folder "pages".

     ```sh
     # Start up your new Gatsby book
     gatsby develop
     ```

-    Your site is now running at `http://localhost:8000`!
+    Your book is now running at `http://localhost:8000`!